Bio of British Golf Champion Bernard Hunt

 Hunt's nine foursomes losses is the Ryder Cup record for Team GB&I/Europe and tied for the overall Ryder Cup record (but at least he's in good company: Tiger Woods also had nine foursomes losses).

 In his first appearance, the 1953 Ryder Cup, Hunt could have secured a tie for his team (although the U.S. would have retained the Cup as the defending champion) by winning the last hole of his singles match against Dave Douglas.
-But he missed, the GB&I lost by one point.
+But he missed, and GB&I lost by one point.

 He got another chance in the 1957 Ryder Cup, the one Team GB&I won.
 This time, he easily beat Doug Ford in singles, 6 and 5.